 Remote patient monitoring

-IoMT-enabled RPM can also be used within the hospital setting.
-A nurse can monitor the patient's conditions remotely and optimize their visiting routing, prioritizing the needs of critical patients while effectively monitoring those in the general wards.
+IoMT-enabled RPM works within hospital walls too.
+Nurses monitor stable patients remotely, optimize their visits, prioritizing the needs of critical patients while effectively monitoring those in the general wards.
+In a workforce shortage conditions, it prevents nurses from burnout while ensuring proper care for inpatients.

-Medical IoT helps collect and send real-time health data to healthcare systems, allowing providers to track patient conditions.
-Devices like wearable ECG monitors and smart blood pressure cuffs transmit data to physicians, ensuring quick responses to abnormal readings or worsening health conditions.
+Medical IoT helps collect and transmit real-time health data to healthcare systems, enabling providers to monitor patient conditions.
+Devices such as wearable ECG monitors and smart blood pressure cuffs transmit data to physicians, enabling quick responses to abnormal readings or worsening health conditions.

 Medication adherence monitoring